Grant-Nelson/WhyComment/Solution.md

 // At any time during streaming, the current most frequent values can be gotten.
 //
 // This is useful for counting large amounts of events occurring in a system
-// without requiring massive amount of time or memory.
+// without requiring a massive amount of time or memory.
 For example, keeping
-// track of which links are clicked on the most by customers.
+// track of which links or buttons are clicked on the most by customers.
 //
 // This is known as the heavy hitters algorithm:
 // See https://en.wikipedia.org/wiki/Streaming_algorithm#Frequent_elements